metajar/nb/plugins/ai.nb-plugin.md

 # Use a custom API endpoint (for OpenAI-compatible APIs)
 nb ai config set base_url "https://your-api-endpoint.com/v1"

+# Index scope: all notebooks or only the current one (default: all)
+nb ai config set scope "all"      # or "current"
 ```

 ### View Current Configuration